-How do anti-blister socks work?
+What are anti-blister socks?
 Do they actually prevent blisters?
-Wrightsock is here to answer all of your questions about blister prevention technology in socks.
+Wrightsock is here to answer all of your questions about blister prevention technology of anti-blister socks.

 The Science Behind Blisters